Locations:

 What is pulseless electrical activity?

-Pulseless electrical activity (PEA) is a condition where your heart stops because the electrical activity in your heart is too weak to make your heart beat.
+Pulseless electrical activity (PEA) is a condition where your heart stops.
+The electrical activity in your heart doesn't generate a heartbeat.
 When your heart stops, you go into cardiac arrest, and you don’t have a pulse.

 Advertisement